ylierler/ezsmtv3/README.md

 Various Benchmark problems utilizing EZSMT can be found in this repository under benchmark subfolder

 # UNO Home of the system and its documentation
 The University of Nebraska Omaha home of EZSMT can be found [here](https://www.unomaha.edu/college-of-information-science-and-technology/natural-language-processing-and-knowledge-representation-lab/software/ezsmt.php).
-The paper documenting the system can be found there.
+The paper documenting the system is located on that site.

 # How to build EZSMT